0xacedia/wheyfus-anonymous-contracts/README.md

 * unstake
 * convertToOption

-And there are 2 periphery functions to make things easier:
+And there is 1 periphery functions to make things easier:

 * addLiquidityAndStake
-* multiConvertToOption